suborbital/docs/website/docs/introduction.md

 ## Getting Support

-If you have any questions you can't find answers for on this site, please hit us up on [Discord](https://chat.suborbital.dev)!
+If you have any questions you can't find answers for on this site, please email us at team@suborbital.dev!

 SE2 is now in public beta!
 We're excited for you to [give it a try](./quickstart.md) and send us your feedback.
 Use of SE2 is governed by our [Terms of Service](https://suborbital.network/terms-of-service.pdf).